 Sleeping Bag Temperature Rating Standards

-When you include your environment outside the bag and you’ll find even more variables.
+You’ll find even more variables when you include the environment outside your bag.
 How warm is your mattress?
 Is it windy?
 What if you’re damp?
 Are you sleeping with a hot water bottle?
 Are you used to sleeping outside?
-It’s a pretty endless list of things that come together to affect how warm we sleep in the backcountry.
+A pretty endless list of things combine to affect how warm we sleep in the backcountry.

 So, to help you find a warmer night at camp, our product designers give their tips for using a sleeping bag rating to find a bag and system suited for your adventures.